cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ---

-## Agentic RAG: better execution, same boundaries
+## Agentic RAG: Better Retrieval Execution

 Agentic RAG introduces planning, multi-round retrieval, and reflection.
 The agent decomposes complex queries, adjusts retrieval strategy based on intermediate results, and switches approaches when initial attempts fail.

-This is a genuine improvement for queries where the answer exists in text but the path to it is non-obvious.
-Use it for tasks like "Find all EMEA sustainability contracts from Q3 2024 and summarize their key obligations."
-The information exists; the challenge is assembling it from multiple sources.
+This improves performance when answers exist in text but discovery paths are complex.
+Example task: find all EMEA sustainability contracts from Q3 2024 and summarize obligations.

-What Agentic RAG cannot fix: **It still assumes the answer exists in retrievable text.** For knowledge gaps or unfolding events, more retrieval rounds process more noise, not more signal. **The Event-to-Concept gap persists** regardless of how many rounds the agent performs. **False certainty can increase:** the planning and multi-round structure makes output appear more rigorous, which increases misplaced trust when ground truth is missing.
-This is a real risk in compliance environments where decision-makers trust the system because it appears thorough.
+Agentic RAG still assumes answers exist in retrievable text.
+For knowledge gaps or unfolding events, extra retrieval rounds mainly process additional noise.
+The Event-to-Concept gap remains.
+False certainty can increase because multi-step traces look rigorous even when ground truth is missing.

 ---